Best Car Insurance in Ohio

 Ohio insurance companies are permitted to consider your credit score when calculating premiums.
 Drivers with a low credit score are statistically riskier to insure than drivers with a high credit score.

-However, insurance companies weigh credit score differently, with some insurance companies putting less of an emphasis on credit score than others:
+However, insurance companies weigh credit scores differently, with some insurance companies putting less of an emphasis on credit scores than others: